PeterDipPark/blank-dist/README.md

 	placeholder: ""
 	// Time limit for the Editor instance.
 When set to zero, there is no limit.
 	,time: 0
-	// Maximun words Editor can accept.
+	// Maximum words Editor can accept.
 When set to zero, there is no limit.
 	,words: 0
 	// Accept or Deny paste and drop event.
 	,paste: true